 The symptom: Bold commitments, no capacity to deliver.

-Leadership makes strategic promises without honestly assessing whether the organization can execute.
-The strategy calls for a "digital-first" customer experience in 18 months.
+Leadership makes strategic promises without honestly assessing whether the organisation can execute them.
+The strategy calls for a digital-first customer experience in 18 months.
 But the IT infrastructure is legacy, the staff have limited digital skills, procurement takes 12 months, and data is siloed across departments that don't share well.

-The assumption — sometimes explicit, often unconscious — is that capabilities can be bought, built, or willed into existence on the timeline the strategy demands.
-In reality, organizational capabilities are deeply embedded systems of people, processes, technology, and knowledge.
-You can't bolt on a new capability like adding an app to your phone.
+The assumption, sometimes explicit and often unconscious, is that capabilities can be bought, built, or willed into existence on whatever timeline the strategy demands.
+But organisational capabilities are deeply embedded systems of people, processes, technology, and information.
+You can't bolt on a new capability like adding an app to a phone.

 Gap 3: Capability → Operations